Sauberr/mmo-game/README.md

 # MMO Game

-Final projectfrom course ZProger Python OOP - from scratch to pro
+Final project from course ZProger Python OOP - from scratch to pro

 #### Stack: